Velija Bećirspahić

-Velija "Dedo" Bećirspahić (born 1943) was a Bosnian football player and a coach.
+Velija "Dedo" Bećirspahić (1943-1987) was a Bosnian football player and a coach.
 Widely known by his nickname Dedo (grandpa) due to early hair hoariness, he spent his entire professional career with FK Željezničar.

 Club career

 He started his career in FK Pofalićki, a small club from Sarajevo.
-He was spotted there by coaches of FK Željezničar and in 1967 signed a contract with the club in which he would spend the rest of his career.
+He was spotted there by coaches of Željezničar Sarajevo and in 1967 signed a contract with the club in which he would spend the rest of his career.
 At first, this left-footed player was a winger, but later he was moved to defence.
 He would become one of the most recognizable left backs in Yugoslav First League with a hard-nosed, old school attitude - "ball can get through, but not the player".

-He played 222 league matches for FK Željezničar, scoring 12 goals.
+He played 222 matches in all competitions for Željezničar, scoring 12 goals.
 He was a member of the team that won Yugoslav championship in 1971–72 season.
 He retired in 1975.